1. Who We Are

-Any user information you provide while using our applications (including but not limited to documents, images and videos), is regarded as confidential and proprietary to your organization, and will be secured in terms of the Services Agreement between us and your organization.
+Any user information you provide while using our applications, (including but not limited to documents, images and videos), is regarded as confidential and proprietary to your organization, and will be secured in terms of the Service Level Agreement between us and your organization.

 6. Sharing of Your Personal Information

 We do not sell, rent or lease your Personal Information to anyone.

-We may send your Personal Information to third parties who perform services for us (called “Information Processors” or “Operators”).
+We may share your Personal Information with third parties who perform services for us (called “Information Processors” or “Operators”).
 Where we do this we make sure that:

 - They agree to only process your Personal Information for the purposes that we tell them to,

 - They agree to keep your Personal Information secret and secure,

-- They agree to tell us as soon as they can if they have any security breach and they help us solve the problem.
+- They agree to tell us as soon as they can if they are subject to a security breach and they help us resolve the issue.

 7. International Personal Information Transfer

-As we are a group of companies in several different countries, we will transfer Personal Information within our group to countries that are outside the one that you are in.
-You can find these countries in our “contact us” page.
+As we are a group of companies in several different countries we will transfer Personal Information within our group to countries that are outside the one that you reside in.
+You can find a list of these countries in our “contact us” page.

 We may also transfer Personal Information to countries within your group of companies in order to comply with our contract with you.
-We will only do this at the instruction of your company, and it is your company’s responsibility to ensure that the companies we send Personal Information to, are compliant with the relevant data protection legislation, including the European Union’s General Data Protection Regulation (“GDPR”).
+We will only do this at the instruction of your company and it is your company’s responsibility to ensure that the companies we share Personal Information with, are compliant with the relevant data protection legislation, including the European Union’s General Data Protection Regulation (“GDPR”).

 8. External websites

 9. Retention and disclosure of Personal Information

-In general, we will retain records of all Personal Information we collect and the specific purpose for which it was collected for a period of 18 months from the date on which it was last used.
+In general we will retain records of all Personal Information we collect and the specific purpose for which it was collected for a period of 18 (eighteen) months from the date on which it was last used.